 Breathable and Insulation

-Leather, Upper, Lace and Heel
+Leather, Upper, Lace, and Heel

-The nubuck leather upper is better but they can hold dirt.
+The nubuck leather upper is better, but they can hold dirt.
 The heel lock is contoured.
-On the upper you get locking metal hook and lacing eyelets.
+On the upper, you get locking metal hook and lacing eyelets.
 See this ShoeAsk.com article for more on leather.

 Tongue, Collar and Weight

 Single boot weighing under 1KG means that they are OK.
 So, having 876 gms of weight, they are lighter.
-As you can see in the image, tongue is not larger or over-padded which will eventually make some of us annoyed.
+As you can see in the image, the tongue is not more extensive or over-padded which will eventually make some of us annoyed.
 You know, sometimes it feels like the tongue has a life of its own; rubbing against the shin.
 The collar is nicely padded down to a long way which is very comfortable and breathable.